dylanaraps/wal/README.md

 ### vim

 Inside this repo there's a colorscheme I created for vim that uses your terminal colors.
-It was made to work with `wal` and you can install it using any vim package manager.
+It was made to work with the colors `wal` generates and you can install it using any vim package manager.

+Example:

 ```vim
 # Using plug
 Plug 'dylanaraps/wal'

 colorscheme wal
 ```